casper-network/docs/source/docs/casper/design/networking-protocol.md

 The SHA512 fingerprint of the _public key_ is considered the **NodeID** of the node.

 Any node MUST immediately terminate a connection if it does not match the given parameters.
-The same certificate MUST be used to as a server certificate for other clients connecting to this node.
+The same certificate MUST be used as a server certificate for other clients connecting to this node.

-An incoming connection with a valid TLS certificate SHOULD be accepted, as all certificates are self-signed, no further checking is done.
+An incoming connection with a valid TLS certificate SHOULD be accepted.
+As all certificates are self-signed, no further checking is done.

 ### Discovery